-A. Class Preparation and Participation]
+A. Class Preparation and Participation [applies to all students: in the classroom and on Zoom]

 Preparation for class is mandatory.
 Before each class you must complete the assigned reading and be prepared to provide thoughtful answers to questions that I pose during class.
 (Do not substitute commercial study aids for my assignments.)